convisoappsec/conviso-docs/docs/cli/security-gate.md

 - Vulnerability sources (for example, external integrations such as Checkmarx or Qualys, and also Conviso Platform scanners)

-**Note:** It's important to highlight that the definition of vulnerability policies must be defined in the vulnerability management process, considering risk appetite, team maturity and other factors.
+**Note:**  It's important to highlight that the definition of vulnerability policies must be done in the vulnerability management process, considering risk appetite, team maturity, and other factors.

 ### 2. Creating the Security Gate rules in the YAML file

 The policy file structure is based on YAML format and can be defined with rules.

 For example, you can define a policy that will block your CI/CD pipeline if there are more than 5 high severity vulnerabilities from any scanners: